 From Tuesday to Thursday, there’s a 15,90€-menú del día for lunch which remains the same for the duration of the three days.
 The latest menú #bajootroprisma featured a choice of starters including Crema parmentier con huevo a 65ºC y polvo de bacon (a creamy soup garnished with potatoes, egg boiled at 65 degrees Centigrade, and bacon dust), mains such as Bacalao gratinado con alioli y mermelada de piquillo (cod au gration with alioli and sweet chilli jam), and the one dessert of Brownie de chocolate con sorbete de naranja (Chocolate brownie with orange sorbet) which you can substitute for a coffee.
 Whilst bread is included in this set lunch, you have to pay extra for drinks.

-With it being a Friday, though, Mr GCL and the two co-owners ordered from the á-la-carte menu.
-Spreading red wine butter on pan de puño which is bread made with the baker using his fist to knead the dough (another acclaimed product from Ingenio), Mr Gran Canaria Local let out his first but far from last impromptu impression of Meg Ryan’s Sally.
-Then came the 8,50€-Papas monóculares (ecological potatoes topped with a spicy mango mojo, smooth garlic mayonnaise, and flecks of paprika) and more orgasmic sighs of genuine delight from Mr GCL.
+With it being a Friday, though, we and the two co-owners ordered from the á-la-carte menu.
+Spreading red wine butter on pan de puño which is bread made with the baker using his fist to knead the dough (another acclaimed product from Ingenio), we let out our first but far from last impromptu impression of Meg Ryan’s Sally.
+Then came the 8,50€-Papas monóculares (ecological potatoes topped with a spicy mango mojo, smooth garlic mayonnaise, and flecks of paprika) and more orgasmic sighs of genuine delight from us.

 What Monóculo specialize in is deconstructing classic dishes.
 And chef Dayas offered a masterclass with a caprese en texturas (11,90€) which playfully riffed on the Italian staple of basil, buffalo mozzarella, and cherry tomatoes with the bread coming in the form of rocas with as much crunch as your average rock cake.
-Mr Gran Canaria Local finished with another old favourite reimagined for the new millennium, torrijas (6€): French toast served with a cinnamon and lemon peel ice cream and pistacho praline.
+We finished with another old favourite reimagined for the new millennium, torrijas (6€): French toast served with a cinnamon and lemon peel ice cream and pistacho praline.

-Disclaimer: Mr GCL received a complimentary lunch in exchange for this review.
-He admired the arresting artwork of Elena Márquez Bonny.
-And appreciated the focused service of hostess Jearim Pierina Linares Zanotti.
+Disclaimer: We received a complimentary lunch in exchange for this review.
+Admiring the arresting artwork of Elena Márquez Bonny.
+And appreciating the focused service of hostess Jearim Pierina Linares Zanotti.